 But don’t just take our word for it, see what our trainees and alumni have to say.

 Any budding journalists out there looking for a place to study, I’d highly recommend this place.
 Hard work but fun too https://t.co/z7oVzgjD5A

 — Daniella Matar (@DaniellaMatar) March 10, 2017

 — Tom Macleod (@SkyNewsTom) March 17, 2017

 — News Associates (@NewsAssociates) February 2, 2017

-You will find our trainees making their mark on the back pages of our national newspapers, presenting and reporting on Sky Sports News, working internationally for some of the most respected names in journalism from Reuters to Agence France Presse and in the media departments of Premier League football clubs and national governing bodies, from the British Olympic Association to the MCC.
+You can find them on the back pages of our national newspapers, presenting and reporting on Sky Sports News, or working internationally for some of the most respected names in journalism from Reuters to Agence France Presse.
+They have also made their way to the media departments of Premier League football clubs and national governing bodies, from the British Olympic Association to the MCC.